How to Get Out of a Car Lease Early

 Buyers look for lease transfers for many reasons:

-• They want to avoid paying a large down payment or security payment at the beginning of a lease.
+- They would like to avoid paying a large down payment or security payment at the beginning of a lease.

 Certain car leases are more appealing to transfer and swap buyers:

-• Leases of unique vehicles, or models that are hard to find.
+- Leases of unique vehicles, or models that are difficult to find.

 Before signing up, first verify that you are allowed to sell the lease.
 Some leasing companies prohibit this.
 If your contract refers to language about “transfer of equity,” then you may be responsible for your lease payments even after a transfer if the buyer ever doesn’t make those payments.
 If your contract specifies a “full lease assumption,” then once you transfer your lease, you’ll be free of your obligations.